mglowinski93/mglowinski93/README.md

 Hi,
 I'm Mateusz, a Python developer and mechatronics engineer.
 Nice to see you on my profile 👋
-Below you can find short summary of technologies that I mostly use.
+Below is a short summary of the technologies I use most.

 ### Languages